 Interlude 3 is the great passacaglia that precedes scene 5.
-It is the only passacaglia Shostakovich wrote.
 The music is bleak and of searing intensity.
 The longest of the interludes, it is now finding its way into the concert repertory.

 Interlude 4 follows the discovery of Zinovy’s corpse by the drunken peasant in the wine cellar.
 It perfectly shows the jaunty black effervescence that Stalin beat out of the composer.
 After Lady Macbeth it’s gone.

 The final interlude occurs after scene 7 set a police station where a posse of bored cops sets off to arrest Sergei and Katerina for murder.
 Scene 8 is at their wedding which is interrupted by the arrival of the Keystone Cops who take the murderous couple into custody.
 Interlude 5